TimB87/crux-libreoffice/README.md

 # Feedback

 If anything is missing, needs fixing or lacks the feature you want, come find me on IRC (freenode) #crux, submit an issue here on github or write me an email.

+# To Do:
+With all that, it should be fairly easy to get an easy port for collabora-online.

 # Screenshot